 - Ryokan: The true traditional experience, ryokan (traditional inns) offer tatami rooms, futons, kaiseki meals and that famous omotenashi (Japanese hospitality) you’ve been hearing about.

-- Airbnb: While the home-rental option took a hit back in 2018 due to law changes, it’s back up now with only approved rentals listed (albeit fewer than before).
+- Airbnb: While the vacation home rental option took a hit back in 2018 due to law changes, legally approved whole homes and apartments for rent are freely available (albeit fewer than before).
 It’s a great option if you want privacy and a kitchen.
-Here are some great regular options in Tokyo and some more unusual and unique ones.
+Here are some great regular options in Tokyo and some more unusual and unique vacation rentals.